 Transfer credit may be accepted from students who provide official transcripts from institutions recognized by the Council for Higher Education Accreditation if these credits fit the program of studies selected at ASU-Beebe and the student received a grade of "C" or better.
 (Note: Grades of "D" or better will be accepted from other ASU-system schools.)
 The University Registrar reserves the right to accept or deny transfer credits to ASU-Beebe based on the transfer institutions academic policies.

 Official transcripts should be submitted to the Office of Admissions at the time of application to the University.
 Official transcripts will be evaluated by the University Registrar.
-Final approval of transfer credits rests with the Vice Chancellor for Academic Affairs.
+Final approval of transfer credits rests with the Provost.
 Courses accepted for transfer credit will be posted to the student's ASU-Beebe transcript with the grade earned and the transfer institutions course identifier and title.
 Transfer credit is not calculated as part of the student's ASU-Beebe cumulative GPA.
 Credits earned will only be reflected in hours earned and may be used for degree requirements.
 Only eight hours of technical credit may be used for elective requirements in the AA degree.
 Determination of technical credit will be made by the University Registrar.

 Students must complete a minimum of 15 credit hours of residency to be eligible for an ASU-Beebe degree.